webermania/MicroExpressionEvaluator/README.md

 Source of my expressions can be local or remote, contained in a json, yaml, xml, hcl or any format.

 ## My solution
-I wrote this .Net (Core 3.1) class library (in [one simple class], in under 250 lines of code, with help of recursive functions) to evaluate logic expressions.
+I wrote this .Net class library (in [one simple class], in under 250 lines of code, with help of recursive functions) to evaluate logic expressions.

 It can currently deal with types: `{ decimal, boolean, string }`.
 It understands the following operators: `{ "||", "&&", "!=", "==", "<=", ">=", "<", ">" }`